-- Hosted Services Revenue
+•Hosted Services Revenue

-Hosted Services revenue primarily consists of monthly subscription revenue generated from fees that provide customers access to one or more of the Company's software applications including access controls, asset monitoring and related services, services, and our Community WiFi solution, which provides communities with a private, devicededicated WiFi network.
-These subscription arrangements have contractual terms ranging from one-month one month to eight-years eight years and include recurring fixed plan subscription fees.
+Hosted Services revenue primarily consists of monthly subscription revenue generated from fees that provide customers access to one or more of the Company's software applications including access controls, asset monitoring and related services, and our Community WiFi solution, which provides communities with a private, device-dedicated WiFi network.
+These subscription arrangements have contractual terms ranging from one month to eight years and include recurring fixed plan subscription fees.
 Arrangements with customers do not provide the customer with the right to take possession of the Company's software at any time.
 Customers are granted continuous access to the services over the contractual period.
 Accordingly, fees collected for subscription services are recognized on a straight-line basis over the contract term beginning on the date the subscription service is made available to the customer.
 Variable consideration is immaterial.